gpuweb/WSL/Spec/source/index.rst

 Each transition is a statement of the form "With environment :math:`\rho`, if some conditions are respected, the program may be transformed into the following, modifing the control-flow stack in the following way, and emitting the following memory events."

+In some of these rules we use ``ASSERT`` to provide some properties that are true either by construction or thanks to the validation rules of the previous section.
+Such assertions are not tests that must be done by any implementation, they are merely hints to our intent.

 Execution of statements
 -----------------------